wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-k8s.md

  and rename it to `apim-values.yaml`

-4. Configuration required to add the Kubernetes Gateway as a gateway in `apim-values.yaml`
+4. Configure as required to add the Kubernetes Gateway as a gateway in `apim-values.yaml`

     Configure supported gateway types in API Manager.

     === "Both"
         ``` yaml
-            Configurations:
+            configurations:
                 gatewayType: "Regular,APK"
         ```
     === "APK Only"
         ``` yaml
-            Configurations:
+            configurations:
                 gatewayType: "APK"
         ```